songweijia/fffs/README.md

 ```
 Please see more examples in [`sources/examples/FileTester.java`](https://github.com/songweijia/fffs/blob/master/sources/examples/FileTester.java)

-Previous versions are maintained at [Codeplex](http://fffs.codeplex.com).
+This project with its previous versions is also maintained at [Codeplex](http://fffs.codeplex.com).